 I was ready to live in a Big City.
 But instead, I was convinced by the then-new VP for Communications to stay in Oberlin for a year and work for him.
 That was the job that made me love the internet.
 I enjoyed it plenty already, but that year became much more interested in how it works.

 After two stints as an administrative assistant in San Francisco, I decided it'd be fun to learn to code.
 I did a few tutorials online, and then heard about a free (!) weekend workshop specifically for women to learn Rails.
 It was at that workshop that I met the woman who would become my manager at VerticalResponse.
 A few weeks later, I found myself gainfully employed in tech support.
 Eight months after that (and largely due to my coding hobby), I got promoted to Sales Engineer, where I supported client developers working with the VerticalResponse API.

-After a year of helping people write integrations with VerticalResponse, I was ready to be writing code myself.
-So I attended Dev Bootcamp, a nine week, super-intense, super-fun web development program, and polished up the programming skills I'd been working on for a couple of years.
+After a year of helping people write integrations with VerticalResponse, I was ready to write code myself full-time.
+So I attended Dev Bootcamp and polished up the programming skills I'd been working on for a couple of years.

 In August 2013, I got an internship at Omada Health, a place where we use the internet to help people avoid chronic diseases like type 2 diabetes, or manage their diabetes or hypertension.
 Oh, and we're gonna do mental health stuff, too!
 (Using cognitive behavioral therapy, my VERY MOST favorite kind of therapy.)

 After my internship, I stayed at Omada full-time, switching teams a few times between 2013-2018, then switching jobs to become an engineering manager at the beginning of 2018.
 It's been a wild and wonderful ride.
 (You should probably go read my resume if you want more details on all that.)